 Once you obtain your long-stay visa (or transfer your residency), you will then be at the same point as citizens of the EEA just beginning the application process.
 The Monegasque government is looking for three things from all applicants: proof of accommodation in Monaco, proof of sufficient financial resources, and proof of good character.

 To guarantee that an applicant qualifies, the government will require several documents.
-Some are the standard documents any government will request, such as the residency application forms (which you can obtain from the Surete Publique), a valid passport, the applicant’s birth certificate and any marriage or divorce certificates if appropriate.
-They may also request information regarding the applicant’s education and professional background and will want to see that the applicant has acquired health insurance that covers Monaco.
+Some are the standard documents any government will request, such as the residency application forms (which you can obtain from the Surete Publique), a valid passport, the applicant’s birth certificate, any marriage or divorce certificates (if appropriate), and a health report (if you are over 70 years old).
+They may also request information regarding the applicant’s education and professional background, and they will want to see that the applicant has acquired health insurance that covers healthcare services in Monaco.

 Proof of Accommodation